-2. Pathways and Distribution
+III.2.
+Pathways and Distribution

 The description and understanding of the pathways of the entry of marine litter into Arctic waters is a crucial element in tracing the litter back to its sources.
-In addition, the knowledge and understanding of the distribution of marine plastic pollution within the Arctic is limited and therefore the consideration of potential pathways and documented (if any) entry or inflow of plastic pollution to the Arctic Ocean is a meaningful proxy to its distribution, pointing at likely areas for passage or (temporary) accumulation of plastic particles.
-Understanding of the fate of plastic litter within the Arctic will allow consideration of measures for the removal and therefore reduction of potential impacts caused by the accumulation of plastic particles.
+In addition, the knowledge and understanding of the distribution of marine litter within the Arctic is limited and therefore the consideration of potential pathways and documented (if any) entry or inflow of litter to the Arctic Ocean is a meaningful proxy to its distribution, pointing at likely areas for passage or (temporary) accumulation of debris and particles.
+Better understanding the fate of litter within the Arctic will allow consideration of measures for the removal and therefore reduction of potential impacts caused by its accumulation.

 Pathways

-A complete understanding of the input of litter and microplastics into the Arctic marine environment needs consideration of the source sectors and the mechanisms of release as well as the pathways by which the debris and microplastics reach the marine environment.
+A complete understanding of the input of litter, including microplastics into the Arctic marine environment needs consideration of the source sectors and the mechanisms of release as well as the pathways by which the debris reaches the marine environment (Fig. III.3).
 If the release occurs in the terrestrial environment, there has to be a pathway or combination of pathways connecting the point of release with the point of entry into the marine environment.
 Rivers and other waterways and wind or atmospheric circulation constitute such pathways.